-The Los Lobos show scheduled for March 13, 2020 at Washington’s has been rescheduled for October 23, 2020 due to the concern of general health safety.
+The Los Lobos show that was rescheduled for October 23rd, 2020 at Washington’s has been rescheduled for March 5th, 2021.
 Existing tickets will be honored to the rescheduled show or refunds are available at the point of purchase.
-We appreciate your support for Los Lobos and Washington’s and we will see you all in October.
+Anyone who purchased a ticket on or before 9/8/2020, please respond to the email sent through Eventbrite (check spam if not found) with any refund requests.
+We appreciate your support for Los Lobos and Washington’s and we will see you all next year!

 “We’re a Mexican American band, and no word describes America like immigrant.
 Most of us are children of immigrants, so it’s perhaps natural that the songs we create celebrate America in this way.”
 So says Louie Perez, the “poet laureate” and primary wordsmith of Los Lobos, when describing the songs on the band’s new album, Gates of Gold.

 The stories on Gates of Gold are snapshots of experiences that Perez and his band mates have had, based on where they are emotionally and how they respond to evolving life circumstances.
 “We live out loud most of the time and share our life this way, but then there are more intrinsic things that happen, and our songs are part of the way we react to them.
 We sit down and basically tell people what has happened.
 We certainly didn’t start this project with aspirations to create the musical equivalent to great American literary works.”